Joban-Bhangu77/VLAN-Segmentation/README.md

 Use ping command in Command Prompt on the PCs.

-📸 Screenshots for GitHub
-Take these screenshots:

-Topology diagram in Packet Tracer.

-Switch VLAN Configuration.

-Router Sub-Interface Configuration.

-IP Configuration of one PC from each VLAN.

-Successful Ping Tests.

-Here is your complete README.md for the VLAN Segmentation and Inter-VLAN Routing Project — ready to upload to GitHub:
+Here is my complete README.md for the VLAN Segmentation and Inter-VLAN Routing Project:

 # VLAN Segmentation and Inter-VLAN Routing Project